+Where to find Requirement Properties

+Ribbon: Design > Element > Properties > Properties Element Context Menu: Properties... | Properties...

+or

-Where to find Requirement Properties Where to Ribbon: Design > Element > Properties find > Properties Element Context Menu: Properties... | Properties... or Project Browser Context Menu: Properties | Properties...
-Usage of the Requirement Properties To define the important meta information about a requirement, for the purposes of providing data to manage the requirements for prioritization, understanding which are the difficult requirements, and managing the lifecycle by using Status to determine requirements for implementation Packages.
-Options for Requirement Properties Enterprise Architect has a wide range of built in properties for all elements but it has a number of additional properties for requirements.
+Project Browser Context Menu: Properties | Properties...

+Usage of the Requirement Properties

+To define the important meta information about a requirement, for the purposes of providing data to manage the requirements for prioritization, understanding which are the difficult requirements, and managing the lifecycle by using Status to determine requirements for implementation Packages.

+Options for Requirement Properties

+Enterprise Architect has a wide range of built in properties for all elements but it has a number of additional properties for requirements.
 If there are other properties that are needed by a modeler or team such as the volatility (stability) of a requirement these can be added using the general purpose UML extension mechanism of Tagged Values.

+REQ021 - List Stock Levels

+tags

+Volatility = Medium

+notes

+A facility will exist to list current stock levels and to manually update stock quantities if physical checking reveals inconsistencies.

+Learn more about Requirement Properties

+Properties Dialog

+Risk Taxonomy

-Learn more about Requirement Properties Properties Dialog Risk Taxonomy Getting to know the Risk Taxonomy Introducing the Risk Taxonomy The Risk Taxonomy is a facility to define a comprehensive, stable and reusable set of risk categories that can be applied universally across the system.
+Getting to know the Risk Taxonomy

+Introducing the Risk Taxonomy

+The Risk Taxonomy is a facility to define a comprehensive, stable and reusable set of risk categories that can be applied universally across the system.
 This includes definitions of Threats, Loss type, Contact Frequency, Loss Magnitude, Risks and more.
 It is based on the Open Group Standard for Risk Taxonomy (OR-T) and provides a toolbox and diagrams for defining the Taxonomy.

+Risk Taxonomy

-Risk Taxonomy The UML Profile for Risk Taxonomy provides support for modeling risk scenarios and analyzing risk conditions.
+The UML Profile for Risk Taxonomy provides support for modeling risk scenarios and analyzing risk conditions.

 The Risk Taxonomy profile provided by Enterprise Architect supports the Open Group Standard for Risk Taxonomy (OR-T), version 2.0.
-Risk Taxonomy and Risk Analysis diagram in Sparx Systems Enterprise Architect Risk Taxonomy diagrams and their associated toolboxes are available from the This Risk Taxonomy Diagram shows the use of elements to model risk in a formal way including the Risk Scenario, "Risk Scenario" Threat Communities, the frequency of the threat, the Threat Community's capability and the strength of the controls.
-Vulnerability can then be derived from these other factors "ThreatEventFrequency" "ThreatCanability" "ResistanceStrength" Based on the fact that the The couriers only need The couriers only need to have the capacity to read the written text on the sticky note and to realize that they are credentials. written in clear text in an unencrypted way and so there is little control strength.
-Where to find the Risk Taxonomy Ribbon: Design > Diagram > Insert > Risk Taxonomy > Risk Taxonomy Project Browser Toolbar : New Diagram icon > Risk Taxonomy > Risk Taxonomy Project Browser context menu | Add Diagram... > Risk Taxonomy > Risk Taxonomy

-Usage of the Risk Taxonomy

-The Risk Taxonomy provides a common language and references for security and business analysts who need to understand and analyze risk in a formal way.
-It allows analysts to estimate the probable frequency and magnitude of
+Risk Taxonomy and Risk Analysis diagram in Sparx Systems Risk Taxonomy diagrams and their associated toolboxes are available from the Enterprise Architect Risk Taxonomy category.
+This Risk Taxonomy Diagram shows the use of elements to model risk in a formal way including the Risk Scenario, "Risk Scenario" Threat Communities, the User Name and Passwo frequency of the threat, the Threat left on Sticky Note by Community's capability and the strength of the controls.
+Vulnerability can then be derived from these other factors.
+Contract Couriers "ThreatEventFrequency" sistanceStrength" Very Low Based on the fact that the contractors access the warehouse more than 360 times a year (more than once daily) and they know the to have the capacity to read the written text on the sticky note and written in clear text in an unencrypted way and so there is little value of using the credentials to to realize that they are control strenath. access computers to determine credentials. aluable stock lo Where to find the Risk Taxonomy Ribbon: Design > Diagram > Insert > Risk Taxonomy > Risk Taxonomy Project Browser Toolbar: New Diagram icon > Risk Taxonomy > Risk Taxonomy Project Browser context menu | Add Diagram... > Risk Taxonomy > Risk Taxonomy Very High Usage of the Risk Taxonomy The Risk Taxonomy provides a common language and references for security and business analysts who need to understand and analyze risk in a formal way.
+It allows analysts to estimate the probable frequency and magnitude of future loss.

-future loss.

 Options for the Risk Taxonomy The Risk Taxonomy can be used at varying levels of formality depending on the initiatives, processes and requirements for risk assessment.
 The Relationship Matrix could also be used to record the relationship between the discrete values, Threat Capability and Resistance (Control) Strength to determine the derived Vulnerability.
 A Toolbox of elements and relationships is available for the Risk Taxonomy diagram allowing sophisticated models of risk to be created.